efugier/smartcat/README.md

 ## Integrating with editors

-The key for a good integration in editors is a good default prompt and the usage of the `-r` flag to decide whether to replace or extend the selection.
+The key for a good integration in editors is a good default prompt (or set of) combined with the `-c` flag for precising the task at hand.
+The `-r` flag can be used to decide whether to replace or extend the selection.

 ### Vim

-You can also integrate this with your editor.
-For instance in Vim
+Start by selecting some text, then press `:`.
+You can then pipe the selection content to `smartcat`.

 ```
 :'<,'> | sc -c "replace the versions with wildcards"